-Population: In the event of an accident, the population could be sheltered or evacuated.
+Population: Postulated accidents are assessed to determine requirements for the population to be sheltered or evacuated.
 Sheltering involves keeping members of the population indoors, with closed doors and windows, to reduce direct radiation exposure from radioactive plume, from ground shine, and from inhalation of radioactive material.
 Sheltering is not recommended for a period exceeding 48 hours.